informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Bulk-Upload-with-DERIVA-Client-Tools-v2.md

 title: Bulk Upload with DERIVA Client Tools (v2)
 permalink: /docs/bulk-upload-with-deriva-client-tools-v2/
 ---
-*This version was published on TBD*
+*This version was published on June 10, 2024*

 Our underlying software system, DERIVA, has client tools for authenticating (DERIVA-Auth) and performing a bulk upload of sequencing data files (DERIVA-Upload).
 This is recommended if you have a large or complex sequencing data submission.